powsybl/powsybl-open-rao/docs/algorithms/castor/special-features/pst-regulation.md

 of interest could help secure the critical element they monitor, even if this means increasing the flow in surrounding lines.
 This is called **PST regulation**.

+> Even if only one critical element is overloaded, all PSTs are regulated at once since they may have side effects on
+> other lines than the ones they protect.

 The set of PSTs to regulate can be provided in the [RAO parameters](../../../parameters/implementation-specific-parameters.md#pst-regulation-parameters).
 Then, for each curative scenario, if the most limiting element is a FlowCNEC in series with a PST, all the PSTs are regulated.